 Dr. Albert Gnägi, who was Chairman of the Board of Directors for nine years, did not stand for re-election to the Board of Directors in spring 2014 as he had by then reached the statutory age of retirement.
 In the interest of continuity and forward-looking succession planning, the Board of Directors has expressed the wish that This E. Schneider should continue to play an important role in the development of Forbo.
-The Board of Directors at the Ordinary General Meeting on April 25, 2014.
+The Board of Directors therefore proposed the election of This E. Schneider as Executive Chairman of the Board of Directors at the Ordinary General Meeting on April 25, 2014.
 He was elected by an overwhelming majority.